2025-26 OSPRA Awards

 Effectiveness of the communications tool for the intended audience

-Each entry will be evaluated and assigned an award category based on points received.
+Each entry will be evaluated and assigned to an award category based on the points it receives.

 1st Place = Oregon’s Best